 - The searchable formulary describes how medications are covered if the member were to receive them from an actual pharmacy.
 If the medication is normally administered by a health care professional and is reimbursed through “buy and bill,” then the prior authorization requirements listed in the printable and searchable formulary may not apply.
 If you have questions about drug coverage, please call 1-800-684-5502.

-- Drugs administered by physician or outpatient hospitals on the Louisiana Medicaid Fee Schedule will be reimbursed, but are subjected to prior authorization if billed charge is $250 or greater.
+- Drugs administered by physician or outpatient hospitals on the Louisiana Medicaid Fee Schedule will be reimbursed.
+Refer to the list of HCPCS codes to see which drugs require prior authorization.

 Services requiring prior authorization